abexsoft/InfoRobots/custom_skin_guide_en_public.md

 # Custom Skin Mod Creation & Installation Guide

 This guide explains the specifications and steps for creating a custom skin as an independent Satisfactory plugin (Mod) and loading it as an InfoRobot skin in-game using the automatic detection system.
+[Here](https://github.com/abexsoft/QuinnSkin) is the sample custom skin.

 ---